 [190] It should be borne in mind that a trial court has latitude in determining the quantum of punitive damages, provided that the amount it awards remains within rational limits in light of the specific circumstances of the case before it. [...]
-An
+An assessment will be wholly erroneous if it is established that the trial court clearly erred in exercising its discretion, that is, if the amount awarded was not rationally connected to the purposes being pursued in awarding punitive damages in the case before the court (...).

-After reduction of 12% for immigration: 72,398 + 7,243 + 20,316 = 99,957.
+&lt;sup>469 After reduction of 12% for immigration: 72,398 + 7,243 + 20,316 = 99,957.

-&lt;sup>468 Exhibit 1733.5.

-See: Dion v.
+&lt;sup>470 See: Dion v.
 Compagnie de services de financement automobile Primus Canada, 2015 QCCA 333, at paragraph 127.